 While Cowboy Bebop isn’t just about confronting their past pain and trauma, each character has episodes that pit them against their past in a way that puts the weight they carry on display.
 For the most part, the series follows the space outlaw handbook (inspiring series like Serenity).
 The bounty of the week’s episodic nature allows the audience to escape some of the larger themes until small moments turn into big moments, and the audience has to realize their favorite character is in pain.

 But for many, that’s how trauma works.
 It isn’t present all the time.
 It washes on your shore slowly at first—a word, a look, a feeling—and then cascades over you, invoking fear.
 It’s a weight you carry that slowly increases as you interact with your environment.
 For me, it’s the moment I have to edit someone’s work because of my friend-turned abusive co-worker.
-It’s when I have to leave my home.
-And because of Texas’ winter storms, it’s the nightmares of natural disasters.
+It’s when I have to leave my home because I remember what it’s like to be berated by a cop with his hand on his holster.
+And because of Texas’ winter storms, it’s the nightmares of natural disasters and an immediate panic when the temperature starts to drop.
+It’s my stomach dropping when a surprise 1:1 meeting it put on my calendar.
 They add weight little by little to your daily tasks, and as you mitigate it, you find some relief, but ultimately, you’re just trying to figure out how to survive.

-While there are episodes that show Jet, Faye, and Ed confronting their past and for the most part overcoming it, Spike’s trauma in Cowboy Bebop is like a rabbit he can’t help but chase.
+While there are episodes that show Jet, Faye, and Ed confronting their past and, for the most part, overcoming it, Spike’s trauma in Cowboy Bebop is like a rabbit he can’t help but chase.
 With the series’ iconic last moment leaving Spike’s fate in a liminal space, possibly dead or possibly alive, the consensus with most fans is that our space cowboy didn’t escape his pain.
 No, despite being confronted with a new reality, he can’t adjust.
 He’s consumed by pain and revenge and can’t see past it.
 Ultimately, he has to die in that moment.
 He can’t live without his grief and he can’t function without something to run to.
 The rest of the Bebop crew ran away from their past, growing as people once they turn around and confront it.
-In stark contrast though, Spike can’t stop running towards it.
-He can’t let things go, because then he wouldn’t know who he is.
+In stark contrast, though, Spike can’t stop running towards it.
+He can’t let things go because then he wouldn’t know who he is if he did.

 Cowboy Bebop is now streaming on Netflix in both the original anime and live-action format.